IQSS/dataverse-docker/README.md

 ##### Prerequisites
 First step is download of required software for authomatic Dataverse installation (PostgreSQL, SOLR, Glassfish, Dataverse) `./initial.bash`
+Please note, if you need to change version of Dataverse, it's in dataversedock/step2.sh (version="4.8.6")

 ##### Using Docker
 * Make sure you have docker and docker-compose installed